LibreWeb/Documentation/content/project/_index.md

 ## Research

-LibreWeb has a dedicated [Research project in GitLab](https://gitlab.melroy.org/libreweb/research_lab).
+LibreWeb has a dedicated [Research Lab project](https://gitlab.melroy.org/libreweb/research_lab) (external link).
 This is a place for experiments, research and prototypes.
 We make dediciations based on facts, before rolling-out new ideas.

 ## Related projects

-LibreWeb is using the [IPFS stack](https://ipfs.io/) to accelerate the decentralized movement.
+LibreWeb is using the [IPFS stack](https://ipfs.io/) (external link) to accelerate the decentralized web movement.

 ## Contribute to LibreWeb